ucsb-ersp-2018/prof-belding-wang-group/README.md

 ## Weekly Meeting Times

-Research Group Meeting Times: TBD
+* Research Group Meeting Times: TBD

-Meeting with Research Mentor: TBD
+* Meeting with Research Mentor: TBD

-Meeting with ERSP Grad Mentor:
+* Meeting with ERSP Grad Mentor (May):

-Meeting with Dr. Mirza:
+* Meeting with Dr. Mirza:

 ## Project Docs
-All our project documents are available in a private repository.
+All our project documents are available in the following private repositories.
 For access please contact: diba@ucsb.edu